weng-lab/logojs-package/README.md

 npm install logojs-react
 ```

-If you want to use Logojs in a static web page, you can simply include the package with a
+If you want to use LogoJS in a static web page, you can simply include the package with a
-static script tag, which will add Logojs to the global namespace as `logojs`:
+static script tag, which will add LogoJS to the global namespace as `logojs`:

 ```html
 <script src="https://bundle.logojs.wenglab.org/bundle.js" type="text/javascript">